 Pain with deep breathing during strenuous activity and sport

 One clue that the painful conditions are due to rib joint instability is when the pain is increased with deep breathing.
 The thoracic cage moves up and down to allow breathing, so all the structures of the thoracic cage, including the thoracic-rib-sternal articulations, are never truly at rest.

 During inspiration, the upper ribs are elevated, which increases the anterior-posterior diameter of the thorax.
 The opposite occurs in expiration.
 When a healthy individual is at rest, the diaphragm and the intercostal muscles produce inspiration.
 The act of expiration is primarily passive.
-The action of the abdominals and the accessory muscles of the trunk and lower neck is usually minimal.
-However, when there are injuries or more serious oxygen demands, more of the respiratory muscles including the rectus abdominis is called into action as would occur during sporting activities, exercising or trauma.
+The action of the abdominals and the accessory muscles of the trunk and the lower neck is usually minimal.
+However, when there are injuries or more serious oxygen demands, more of the respiratory muscles including the rectus abdominis is called into action as would occur during sporting activities, exercising, or trauma.
 This puts a greater force on the rib attachments, and when instability is present symptoms increase.